wedel/TorHS_SpeedDating/README.md

 with the following *additional* args:

 **Path Algorithm**:
-* `hs_tor` uses vanilla Tor path selection if connecting to an hidden services
+* `hs_tor` uses vanilla Tor path selection if connecting to an hidden services.
-* `hs_short_tor`uses performance-enhanced Tor path selection if connecting to an hidden service
+* `hs_short_tor`uses performance-enhanced Tor path selection if connecting to an hidden service.
-* `hs_tor_honeypot`uses vanilla Tor path selection if connecting to an honeypot
-* `hs_short_tor_honeypot` uses performance-enhanced Tor path selection if connecting to an honeypot

 **User model**:
 * `hs_only_simple` connetcts to a hidden service every minute.